annaharbour/workbook-5/README.md

 2. **Mileage Adjustment**:
    - If the odometer reading exceeds 100,000 miles, the value is reduced by 25%.
    - Exception: Vehicles with "Honda" or "Toyota" in the `makeModel` are not subject to the mileage adjustment.

 ---
+---

+### House Class

+The `House` class is a subclass of `Asset` that represents houses such as family homes and cabins.
+It includes additional properties specific to houses:

+- `address`: Address of house
+- `condition`: Condition of house
+- `squareFoot`: Square footage of house
+- `lotSize`: Lot size of house

+### Value Calculation for Vehicles

+The value of a vehicle is calculated based on the following rules:

+1. **Condition**:
+    - A house's value is determined as
+    - $180.00 per square foot (excellent)
+    - $130.00 per square foot (good)
+    - $90.00 per square foot (fair)
+    - $80.00 per square foot (poor)
+    - PLUS 25 cents per square foot of lot size

+2. **Square Footage**:
+    - multiplier by condition to determine initial value

+3. **Lot size**:
+    - .25c for additional lot size

+---